Kristina01111000/WordPressTheme/README.md

 	-> get images/ video from dr w
 	-> fix layout of icon and login button on front page -> get 2/3 more images for the front page
 	-> try to get 1.5 line spacing for bullet point lists -> the css overwrite is not working
+	-> set up the tags